R-Rayburn/HeadFirstDesignPatterns/README.md

   products.
 - ConcreteCreator is responsible for creating one or more concrete products.
 It is the only class that has the knowledge of how to create these products.
+- Often, methods in an Abstract Factory are implemented as factory methods.
+- Factory Method creates objects through interfaces, while Abstract Factory does it through object composition